zulip/zulip/docs/production/multiple-organizations.md

 even a single URL).
 For those vendors that support a whitelist, you can provide the callback URLs for each of your Zulip organizations.

-The cleaner solution is to register a special subdomain, e.g.
-`auth.zulip.example.com` with the third-party provider, and then set `SOCIAL_AUTH_SUBDOMAIN = 'auth'` in `/etc/zulip/settings.py`, so that Zulip knows to use that subdomain for these authentication callbacks.
+The cleaner solution is to register a special subdomain, e.g., `auth.zulip.example.com` with the third-party provider, and then set `SOCIAL_AUTH_SUBDOMAIN = 'auth'` in `/etc/zulip/settings.py`, so that Zulip knows to use that subdomain for these authentication callbacks.